Principles of operator algebras: 6d. Wishart matrices

 As a philosophical conclusion now, we have 4 main laws in what we have been doing so far, namely the Gaussian laws $g_t$, the Poisson laws $p_t$, the Wigner laws $\gamma_t$ and the Marchenko-Pastur laws $\pi_t$.
 These laws naturally form a diagram, as follows:

-We will see in chapter 8 that $\pi_t,\gamma_t$ appear as ``free analogues'' of $p_t,g_t$, and that a full theory can be developed, with central limiting theorems for all 4 laws, convolution semigroup results for all 4 laws too, and character results for all 4 laws too.
+We will see in chapter 8 that $\pi_t,\gamma_t$ appear as ``free analogues'' of $p_t,g_t$, and that a full theory can be developed, with central limiting theorems for all 4 laws, convolution semigroup results for all 4 laws too, and Lie group type results for all 4 laws too.
 And also, we will be back to the random matrices as well, with further results about them.